Needham Reiterates Datadog Inc - (DDOG) Buy Recommendation

 What is the Fund Sentiment?

-There are 1257 funds or institutions reporting positions in Datadog Inc -.
-This is a decrease of 27 owner(s) or 2.10% in the last quarter.
-Average portfolio weight of all funds dedicated to DDOG is 0.44%, a decrease of 16.02%.
-Total shares owned by institutions decreased in the last three months by 4.17% to 250,324K shares.
-The put/call ratio of DDOG is 0.90, indicating a bullish outlook.
+There are 1275 funds or institutions reporting positions in Datadog Inc -.
+This is an increase of 1 owner(s) or 0.08% in the last quarter.
+Average portfolio weight of all funds dedicated to DDOG is 0.45%, a decrease of 7.32%.
+Total shares owned by institutions decreased in the last three months by 2.55% to 244,579K shares.
+The put/call ratio of DDOG is 1.12, indicating a bearish outlook.

 What are Other Shareholders Doing?

-Price T Rowe Associates holds 7,181K shares representing 2.23% ownership of the company.
-In it's prior filing, the firm reported owning 9,986K shares, representing a decrease of 39.05%.
-The firm decreased its portfolio allocation in DDOG by 33.84% over the last quarter.
+ICONIQ Capital holds 7,817K shares representing 2.41% ownership of the company.
+In it's prior filing, the firm reported owning 13,176K shares, representing a decrease of 68.55%.
+The firm decreased its portfolio allocation in DDOG by 72.09% over the last quarter.

 Datadog Background Information